-Worse still you can get an MPEG2 or MPEG4 file that slowly goes more and more out of sync with the audio.
+Worse still you can get a file that slowly goes more and more out of sync with the audio.

-To do that the video editing software has to use all the available information to create an I-Picture at the cut point so that a new GOP can be started… the miracle is that not only can it be done, it can be done on a consumer level video editor!
+To do that the video editing software has to use all the available information to create two I-Pictures either side of the cut point so that a new GOP can be started… the miracle is that not only can it be done, it can be done on a consumer level video editor!
 Cool!